Valtteri Bottas confirmed at Alfa Romeo for 2022 F1 season, with George Russell set for Mercedes

 A former GP3 champion and one of the grid's rising stars, Bottas arrived at Mercedes in January 2017 from Williams as the replacement for Nico Rosberg, who had shocked the Brackley team and the wider F1 world by retiring from the sport within days of winning the world title at the end of the previous season.

-The Finn, already a nine-time podium finisher in four years at Williams, won the first three races of his career in 2017 and quickly established himself as a reliable foil to Hamilton, who won his fourth world crown that season ahead of Ferrari's Sebastian Vettel.
+The Finn, already a nine-time podium finisher in four years at Williams, won the first three races of his career in 2017 and quickly became a reliable foil to Hamilton, who won his fourth world crown that season ahead of Ferrari's Sebastian Vettel.

 Valtteri Bottas in F1: The stats